A UCC lien is a

 a "registered" organization, the UCC is filed in the state of

-- If the debtor is an individual, the UCC is filed in the state of legal residence.
+an individual, the UCC is filed in the state of legal residence.

 Administrative Rule: 44.6.202 EFFECTIVE DATE AND TIME